-Derick Dillard Is Reportedly The Reason The Duggar Family Are No Longer Close With The Bates
+Derick Dillard Is Reportedly The Reason The Duggar Family Is No Longer Close With The Bates Family

 “For as much as they probably agree with what he’s saying, at some point, they don’t want to be responsible for negative attention that this will invariably draw,” another fan stated in response to the incident, according to the Celeb News Network.

 While the Bates family unfollowed Dillard due to his hate rant, it appears that they have not ended their friendship with the Duggars.
-They clearly communicate and follow each other, with the exception of Dillard, on social media, making it apparent that the two families are still connected.
+They clearly communicate and follow each other, with the exception of Dillard, on social media, making it appear that the two families are still connected.
 However, while the two families are still connected, they don’t seem to be as close as they used to be since Dillard completed his rant.